MrDaPoyo/ebook/introduction.md

 We'll also talk about how to create a button yourself in this book.

 In this book, I will teach you how to build your own website from scratch, what were the trends in the 1990s-2000s and how can we replicate the looks of such websites.
-Without further ado, let's start!
+Without further ado, let's get started!

 ![This is how google looked in 1998](images/google-1998.png){ width=100% }